Balochistan Home Minister, Chief Secretary Visit Khuzdar - UrduPoint

 Additional Chief Secretary Home Arshad Majeed, IG Police Rai Tahir, Deputy Commissioners Khuzdar, Mastung, Kalat, Surab, Lasbela and Awaran, besides, senior government officials of the concerned agencies were also present during the visit of Khuzdar.

-On the occasion, Commissioner Kalat Division Bashir Khan Bazai gave a detailed briefing on law and order situation and development projects in Kalat Division and Khuzdar.
+On the occasion, Commissioner Kalat Division Bashir Khan Bazai gave a detailed briefing on law and order situation and development projects in Kalat Division and Khuzdar also.

 "The present government is using all possible resources to provide basic facilities to the people of all areas of Balochistan and to restore law and order situation", he said.

-During the briefing, Chief Secretary said that government officials and employees of the province work day and night for the welfare of the people because serving the people is the first responsibility of the provincial government.
+Chief Secretary Balochistan Mather Niaz Rana said that the government officials and employees of the province work day and night for the welfare of the people because it is the utmost responsibility of the provincial government to serve the people.

-He said that all the employees should ensure their attendance in the offices and strict legal action would be taken against those staff absent from their duties.

-Meanwhile, the provincial government would take all possible steps to solve the problems of government employees stationed in remote areas of the province.